joysmith/c-/2 Intermediate.md

 Pointe & constant: 3 scenario

-- data is constant but pointer is not
+- data is constant but pointer is not, so later we can use pointer to point something else
-- pointer is constant
+- pointer is constant, so once we declare and initialize the pointer we cannot have it point to something else
 - both data and pointer are constant

-- 1
+---

+Scene 1: data is constant but pointer is not

 ```cpp